nasa-gibs/onearth/doc/config_remote_layers.md

 # Configuration

 ### Layer Config File
-REmote layers require a differently-structured XML file from the normal OnEarth layer config.
+Remote layers require a differently-structured XML file from the normal OnEarth layer config.

 **Note that with remote layers, the `oe_configure_layer` tool actually configures all the remote layers from an external endpoint at once, instead of individually.
 You'll only need one configuration file per external endpoint.**